fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

  2. Medium pyramid
  3. Large pyramid

+Movement points can be spent to move a single pyramid multiple times or multiple pyramids in turn.
+Once movement points are spent, no more pyramids can be moved during that player's turn.

 * Controlled roll of dice
 * One person rolls toward and the other away